 - Ensemble experience to develop your ability to perform with others

-Every senior in the music performance major will perform pieces at their senior recital in front of an audience to showcase the growth they’ve established over the course of four years.
+Every music performance major will perform pieces at their junior and senior recitals in front of an audience to showcase the growth they’ve established over the course of four years.
 This recital is held in the Ruth Lilly Performance Hall and prepares you for the level of organization and professionalism involved in order to become a professional musician.
 In your senior year, you will work with private teachers to choose from your respective canon pieces to perform.
 Graduation is dependent on this performance.

 Potential careers in music performance

 Music performance majors often find work performing for orchestras, in operas and plays, for city symphonies, as freelance artists, and in studios.
 But you aren't limited to performance alone.
 Here are a few things to keep in mind:

 - Musical artists with experience are valued by high schools and universities